AlphaHasher/ChurchLink/README.md

 ## ⚙️ Permissions Currently Implemented

-ChurchLink supports permissions implemented by the means of **user-defined permission roles.** Some of these permissions are directly integrated into **Strapi**, for a seamless transition from ChurchLink provided utilities to Strapi itself.
-Below is the list of permissions that can be implemented into these roles, that have fully been implemented as working.
+ChurchLink supports permissions implemented by the means of **user-defined permission roles.** Below is the list of permissions that can be implemented into permission roles:

 - admin: Allows the user to have complete permissions access.
 Only able to be granted to default Administrator role.
 Allows for creation/edit/deletion of roles with permissions_management perm.